DPenner/SYSC-Project/README.txt

 - MapView does not currently consider offsets: if 0 is not the minimum value for x and y, it is not taken into consideration.
 - Monster does not die when character attacks and dies with the same attack and health
+- MapView scrolling?
+We currently do not have a level large enough to test its scrolling capabilities.

 CHANGES:
 - 2D GUI has been implemented